microsoft/ivy/doc/proving.md

 title: IVy as a theorem prover
 ---

-IVy is intended primarily for the development of distributed systems.
-In this process, we sometimes have to reason about mathematical functions and relations in ways that automated theorem provers can't handle.
-IVy provides facilities for the user to supply the necessary proofs.
+In the development of systems, we sometimes have to reason about mathematical functions and relations in ways that automated theorem provers can't handle reliably.
+For these cases, IVy provides a facility that allows the user to supply the necessary proofs.
 IVy's approach to theorem proving is designed to make maximal use of automated provers.
 We do this by localizing the proof into "isolates".
 Our proof obligations in each isolate are confined to a logical fragment that an automated prover can handle reliably.

 Primitives
 ==========

 A logical development in IVy is a succession of statements or *judgments*.
-Each statement must be justified by a primitive axiom or inference rule of the system.
+Each judgment must be justified by a primitive axiom or inference rule.

 Type declarations
 -----------------